How much does a Warehouse Management System cost?

 Your Internal WMS team costs should also be considered and factored in.
 They typically contribute 50% or more of the effort in the initial implementation of a WMS and your success is heavily dependent on their involvement and skill set.

-Your vendor may be able to assist you with teams to manage the full process, or work with your teams to accommodate the testing and training on the WMS.
+Your vendor should be able to assist you with teams to manage the full process, or work with your teams to accommodate the testing and training on the WMS.

 - Project Management from the Client Team